comet-dot-photos/comet-dot-photos/README.md

 To make the program widely and easily accessible, we implemented a client-server application, which can be run entirely on a local computer, or remotely via the web.
-This is important because having the image files locally allows for the fastest, smoothest user experience, which is important to frequent users, but casual users might be reluctant to install the 10GB dataset of comet image files.
+This is important because having the image files locally allows for the fastest, smoothest user experience, which is important to frequent users, but casual users might be reluctant to install a 12.5 GB download.
 The client, running as a program in the browser, performs most of the operations, including the graphics manipulation (taking advantage of the GPU), displaying the user interface and responding to user interactions, paint operations,